 Risk: Unlimited

-Reward: Limited to the amount of premium.
+Reward: Limited to the premium amount received.

 Break-even Point: Strike price + premium.